franfafdaf/IAC_23autumn_Group17-Coursework/README.md

 ```

 ### Flush Logic
-Flush operations are chosen for addressing control hazards, which occur when a pipelined processor is uncertain about the next instruction to fetch due to an unresolved branch decision.
+Flush operations are also useful for addressing control hazards, which occur when a pipelined processor is uncertain about the next instruction to fetch due to an unresolved branch decision.
 Initially, a prediction is made regarding whether the branch will be taken.
 If this prediction turns out to be incorrect, the results from the incorrectly predicted path must be discarded, a process known as incurring a branch misprediction penalty.

 In practice, the implementation of this logic can be structured as follows: